selwyndavidraj/Terraform-Learning/kubernetes.md

 > Kubernetes is an orchestration framework for software containers.
 Containers are a way to package and run code that's more efficient than virtual machines.
 Kubernetes provides the tools you need to run containerized applications in production and at scale.

-1. What is Kubernetes?
+## What is Google Kubernetes Engine?

-Kubernetes is an orchestration framework for software containers.
-Containers are a way to package and run code that's more efficient than virtual machines.
-Kubernetes provides the tools you need to run containerized applications in production and at scale.
+> Google Kubernetes Engine (GKE) is a managed service for Kubernetes to run containerized workloads securely and reliably.

-### IAC (Infrastructure as Code) Tools
+## IAC (Infrastructure as Code) Tools
 ```sh
 Terraform
 CloudFormation